immutable/contracts/audits/staking/202504-threat-model-stake-holder.md

 Additionally, this threat model analyses whether the documentation for the time controller contract correctly advises operators how to achieve the required time delay upgrade functionality:

-* [TimelockController.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.9.3/contracts/governance/TimelockController.sol) can be used with the staking contracts to provide a one week delay between upgrade or other admin changes are proposed and when they are executed.
+* [TimelockController.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.9.3/contracts/governance/TimelockController.sol) can be used with the staking contracts to provide a one week delay between when upgrade or other admin changes are proposed and when they are executed.

 ## Background